gibran-ali/surface-accelerations-reference/README.md

 If you use this dataset, please use the following citation:

-G. Ali, S. McLaughlin and M. Ahmadian, "The Surface Accelerations Reference — A Large-Scale, Interactive Catalog of Passenger Vehicle Accelerations," in IEEE Transactions on Intelligent Transportation Systems, doi: 10.1109/TITS.2023.3267844.
+G. Ali, S. McLaughlin and M. Ahmadian, "The Surface Accelerations Reference—A Large-Scale, Interactive Catalog of Passenger Vehicle Accelerations," in IEEE Transactions on Intelligent Transportation Systems, vol. 24, no. 9, pp. 9031-9040, Sept.
+2023, doi: 10.1109/TITS.2023.3267844.

 ```

 @ARTICLE{ali_surface_2023,
   author={Ali, Gibran and McLaughlin, Shane and Ahmadian, Mehdi},
   journal={IEEE Transactions on Intelligent Transportation Systems},
-  title={The Surface Accelerations Reference— A Large-Scale, Interactive Catalog of Passenger Vehicle Accelerations},
+  title={The Surface Accelerations Reference—A Large-Scale, Interactive Catalog of Passenger Vehicle Accelerations},
   year={2023},
-  volume={},
+  volume={24},
-  number={},
+  number={9},
-  pages={1-10},
+  pages={9031-9040},
   doi={10.1109/TITS.2023.3267844}}

 ```